kgen-protocol/platform-protocol-api-docs/docs/Esport Protocol V1/Tech integration/api-touchpoints.md

 # API Touchpoints

-The following is a list of API touchpoints that the game developer will need to use to integrate with the lndiGG ESports Protocol:
+The following is a list of API touchpoints that the game developer will need to use to integrate with the KGeN ESports Protocol:

-for detailed OpenApi Specs, [click here >>](/openapi.yaml)

-- Prod Environment Swagger API Explorer [click here >>](https://platform-api.indi.gg/api-docs)
+- Prod Environment Swagger API Explorer [click here >>](https://platform-api.indi.gg/docs)
-- Stage Environment Swagger API Explorer [click here >>](https://platform-api.devindigg.com/api-docs)
+- Stage Environment Swagger API Explorer [click here >>](https://platform-api.devindigg.com/docs)

 Contact the admin to get your clientID and clientSecret.